America (AMERICA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 America Historical Price

-According to the latest data gathered on America live price page, the current price of America is 0.00005237USD.
-The circulating supply of America(AMERICA) is 999.88M AMERICA , giving it a market capitalization of $52.36K.
+According to the latest data gathered on America live price page, the current price of America is 0USD.
+The circulating supply of America(AMERICA) is 999.88M AMERICA , giving it a market capitalization of $50.25K.

 The America Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of AMERICA based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.